 The form that you need to complete is called SA100.
 There are guidance notes to help you throughout the form and they tell you which parts you need to complete depending on your circumstances.

 HMRC normally send you the forms you need and the guidance notes by post, however, you can also download the forms from the HMRC website.

 The tax year starts on the 6th April and lasts until the 5th April the following year.

 If you’re returning your completed form by post, your deadline is 31 October.
 If you’re completing your forms online, you have until 31 January the following year.
 Missing these deadline dates can incur a £100 penalty, regardless of whether you have taxes to pay or not

 Don't leave it until the last minute.
-No really.
 In order to file online, you first need to register your login details on the HMRC website.
 You are then sent a password by post, which allows you to access the forms online.
 Sometimes this password can take a couple of weeks to be sent so make sure you leave plenty of time before you start the process of filing online.

 If you're employed as a PAYE employee as well as a private tutor, keep your P60 safe when your employer sends it to you.
 If you lose you P60, you can't obtain a new one, you will have to ask your employer for a Statement of Earnings document instead, which shows similar information.